BlockchainLabsNZ/beam-contracts-audit/audit/readme.md

 ## Observations

 - The function `setPublicRound` allows you to start/finish a public or private round.
-There is no check that the public or private round has already been finished, so it would be possible to start either round multiple times
+There is no check that the public or private round has already been finished, so it would be possible to start either round multiple times.
+- The usage for the `buyForFiat` function is not well documented, this function is only for owners so this is not a huge issue.
+How to calculate `_usdUnits` is not clear unless you hunt around the contract for other usages.

 <br>